amandolo/ha-addons/tado-x-metrics-exporter/DOCS.md

 ### Option: `TADO_PASSWORD` (required)
 Your Tado account password.

-### Option: `TADO_EXPORTER_PORT` (optional)
-The port where the exporter will serve metrics.
-Default: 8080

 ### Option: `TADO_EXPORTER_REFRESH_RATE` (optional)
 How often to refresh data from Tado API, in seconds.
 Default: 180 (3 minutes)

 ## How it works

 After starting, the add-on connects to the Tado API and begins collecting metrics from your Tado system.
+At the first start you have to complete the OAUTH2 verification, you find the URL in the logs.
 It exposes the following metrics:

-- `tado_sensor_temperature_value`: Temperature readings from each zone
+- `tado_sensor_temperature_value_celsius`: Temperature readings from each zone
+- `tado_setting_temperature_value_celsius`: Temperature setting from each zone
 - `tado_sensor_humidity_percentage`: Humidity readings from each zone
 - `tado_activity_heating_power_percentage`: Heating power percentage for each zone

-These metrics are available at `http://add-on-hostname:8080/metrics` for scraping by Prometheus.
+These metrics are available at `http://add-on-hostname:8989/metrics` for scraping by Prometheus.

 ## Integration with Prometheus